vespa-engine/blog/_posts/2021-08-20-summer-interns.md

 projects.
 One of these side projects was to implement a visualization view of [proton's](https://docs.vespa.ai/en/proton.html) memory usage.
 This view was created using react and incorporated into the Vespa Console.
-We also got to work with Vespas performance tests and moved some of the private performance tests over to the public opensource repository by changing the document sets so that they did not use private or sensitive data.
+We also got to work with Vespa's performance tests and moved some of the private performance tests over to the public opensource repository by changing the document sets so that they did not use private or sensitive data.